On & Off The Gringo Trail: Part One

 “Camisas para cima!
 (Shirts up!)”
 One of them yelled.

 We obliged.
 Immediately.
-Without argument.
-Shirts went up like surrender flags, revealing our pale, undeniably unarmed torsos, which were far from threatening.
+And without argument.
+They went up like surrender flags, revealing our pale, undeniably unarmed torsos, which were far from threatening.
 Were they inspecting us for firearms?
 For a wire?
 Alien implants?
 A suspicious tan line test to separate gringos from gangsters?
-The truth is, nobody could tell.
-Whatever they were measuring did not pass the test.
+We couldn’t tell.
+But whatever they were measuring did not pass the test.

-Fingers twitched near small silver pistols cradled in the waistbands of Adidas shorts.
+All of their fingers twitched near small silver pistols neatly cradled in the front of their Adidas waistbands.
 In a moment of clarity, slightly tainted by fear, it occurred to me that I did not know how to say “please don’t shoot me” in Portuguese.
 But they hadn’t pointed the guns at us yet.
 If we squinted very hard, hoped for a miracle, and ignored all survival instincts, there was still a small, flickering candle of hope.

 Then—boom—Raúl, the benevolent, quasi-spectral hero, materialised in his trademark bucket hat.
-He glided down the alley with the confidence of someone who definitely, maybe, knew what he was doing.
+He glided down the alley with the confidence of someone who definitely, maybe, knew what they were doing.

-He cannonballed into the chaos—a one-man symphony of intervention, producing a verbal exchange that somehow suggested he might just manage to rescue us from this mess without anyone needing surgery.
+He cannonballed into the chaos like a one-man symphony of intervention, producing a verbal exchange that somehow suggested he might just manage to rescue us from this mess without anyone needing emergency surgery.

 “Fabian,” we heard him call out, loud and clear.
 It was the sound of a golden ticket being printed and handed to us, with a small congratulatory fanfare.

-Raúl winked, grinned, and, with an elegance that defied several laws of physics, produced a fresh glass of cachaça in his right hand.
-His left hand simultaneously extracted an already-lit cigarette from the side of his hat.
+Raúl winked, grinned, and, with an elegance that defied several laws of physics, produced a fresh glass of cachaça in his right hand, while his left hand simultaneously extracted an already-lit cigarette from the side of his hat.

 “Peace and love, amigos,” he declared, before providing us with directions to Fabian’s residence.